spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [register_option_int](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=register_option_int)

 #### nil register_option_int(string name, string desc, string long_desc, int value, int min, int max)<br/>
 Add an integer option that the user can change in the UI.
 Read with `options.name`, `value` is the default.
-Keep in mind these are just soft<br/>limits, you can override them in the UI with double click.<br/>
+Keep in mind these are just soft limits, you can override them in the UI with double click.

 ### register_option_float

 > Search script examples for [register_option_float](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=register_option_float)

 #### nil register_option_float(string name, string desc, string long_desc, float value, float min, float max)<br/>
 Add a float option that the user can change in the UI.
 Read with `options.name`, `value` is the default.
-Keep in mind these are just soft<br/>limits, you can override them in the UI with double click.<br/>
+Keep in mind these are just soft limits, you can override them in the UI with double click.

 ### register_option_bool

 > Search script examples for [register_option_bool](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=register_option_bool)

 #### nil register_option_bool(string name, string desc, string long_desc, bool value)<br/>
 Add a boolean option that the user can change in the UI.
-Read with `options.name`, `value` is the default.<br/>
+Read with `options.name`, `value` is the default.

 ### register_option_string

 > Search script examples for [register_option_string](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=register_option_string)

 #### nil register_option_string(string name, string desc, string long_desc, string value)<br/>
 Add a string option that the user can change in the UI.
-Read with `options.name`, `value` is the default.<br/>
+Read with `options.name`, `value` is the default.

 ### register_option_combo

 > Search script examples for [register_option_combo](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=register_option_combo)

 #### nil register_option_combo(string name, string desc, string long_desc, string opts)<br/>
 Add a combobox option that the user can change in the UI.
 Read the int index of the selection with `options.name`.
-Separate `opts` with `\0`,<br/>with a double `\0\0` at the end.<br/>
+Separate `opts` with `\0`, with a double `\0\0` at the end.

 ### register_option_button

 > Search script examples for [register_option_button](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=register_option_button)

 #### nil register_option_button(string name, string desc, string long_desc, function on_click)<br/>
 Add a button that the user can click in the UI.
-Sets the timestamp of last click on value and runs the callback function.<br/>
+Sets the timestamp of last click on value and runs the callback function.

 ## Spawn functions